shaghayegh-gh/react-boilerplate-ts/README.md

 ## About

-This project is a simple React boilerplate written in TypeScript.
+This project is an opinionated simple React boilerplate written in TypeScript.
 It includes necessary features needed for creating a new project.

 ## Features